 - A discovery protocol for users to efficiently query metadata

 The platform has a rewards system that pays artists in $AUDIO for placing on the Audius charts.
-Musicians are able to receive 90 percent of the revenue in AUDIO, and the other ten percent goes to stakers that support the Audius network.
+Musicians can receive 90 percent of the revenue in AUDIO, and the other ten percent goes to stakers that support the Audius network.
 It’s free to create an account, and you can start uploading music immediately.

 While this platform doesn’t allow artists to mint music NFTs, Audius is one of the main places the Web3 and NFT communities listen to music.
 And as a plus, you can even display NFTs you own after collecting 100+ $AUDIO.

 Similar to Audius, Emanate is a blockchain-powered music streaming platform.
 It’s built on EOSIO and uses its $EMT token for payments.
-Both the EMT token and the internal stable token run on the EOS mainnet, and anyone can track payments via EOS mainnet block explorers, such as Bloks.io and EOSX.io.
+Both the EMT token and the internal stable token run on the EOS mainnet, and anyone can track payments via EOS mainnet block explorers like Bloks.io and EOSX.io.

-One major difference between Emanate and Audius is that Emanate pays artists in its native token per stream, while Audius only currently employs the rewards system for artists to earn crypto.
+One major difference between Emanate and Audius is that Emanate pays artists in its native token per stream, while Audius only currently employs a rewards system for artists to earn crypto.
 Emanate also has the Emanate Music Lovers group, which is $6 per month.
-From every $6 the company gets, $5 is passed on to the artists.
+Notably, of every $6 the company gets, $5 is passed on to the artists.

 Emanate also plans to provide a wide range of services.
 While any artist or music lover can currently sign up for an Emanate profile, the platform’s website states that “soon any label will be able to create a profile and start managing their artists,” citing Mau5trap, Black Book Records, World Famous HQ, and more as current partnerships.

 OPUS is a decentralized music hosting, discovery, and listening platform.
 The platform uses the Ethereum blockchain, and tracks are stored on the Interplanetary File System (IPFS).
-Using the IPFS, the platform is able to deliver thousands of tracks per second in a way that’s fully decentralized.
+Using the IPFS, the platform delivers thousands of tracks per second in a way that’s fully decentralized.
 Ultimately, users listen to music through smart contracts, which the company notes contain the decryption keys and file hashes.
 And the smart contracts also provide a way for users to compensate creators for their music.

-According to the company, OPUS enables artists to receive 90% of the money they take in.
+According to the company, OPUS lets artists receive 90 percent of the money.
 “By basing the OPUS Player [on] the Ethereum blockchain and storing all the tracks on IPFS, there is no central server and so the storage costs are drastically reduced.
 This allows for more of the revenue to go directly to the artist, in a more secure, transparent way than ever before,” they said.

 Fans can also receive a financial benefit from the platform.
 How?
 Users receive a share of royalties in exchange for creating playlists that help spread music throughout the platform.

 BPM is a music NFT Discord bot that was built by SongCamp.
-It is essentially a music streaming bot that can be installed into a Discord server to play music NFTs minted via Catalog, Zora, Sound, and other services.
+It is essentially an NFT music streaming bot that can be installed into a Discord server to play music NFTs minted via Catalog, Zora, Sound, and other services.

-Although BPM isn’t a traditional streaming platform and requires that a track already be minted as an NFT to stream it, it can be a useful tool when it comes to getting your music heard by the right crowd.
+While BPM isn’t a traditional streaming platform and requires tracks to already be minted as an NFT for streaming, it can be a useful tool when it comes to getting your music heard by the right crowd.
 Try reaching out to the moderators of your favorite Discord server to inquire about onboarding BPM.
-Here’s an overview of what will be needed to install it.
+Here’s an overview of what’s needed to install it.

 NFT Music marketplaces

 NFT marketplaces allow artists to easily create NFTs that consist of songs or entire albums.
-These music NFTs can then be sold to fans, sans middlemen.
-New NFT marketplaces are cropping up nearly every month, so musicians have quite a few options when it comes to minting a piece of music.
+These music NFTs can then be sold to fans, without middlemen.
+New music NFT marketplaces are cropping up nearly every month, so musicians have several options when it comes to minting a piece of music.

 General NFT marketplaces for music

-Rarible is a multichain marketplace, with minting options on Ethereum, Flow, and Tezos blockchains.
+Rarible is a multichain marketplace, with minting options on the Ethereum, Polygon, Flow, Solana, and Tezos blockchains.
 Rarible is the first community-based NFT marketplace.
 Similar to OpenSea, the platform allows for the minting of batch NFTs.

 If you intend to mint one NFT, platforms like SuperRare, Foundation, and Zora are your best bet.
 Again, each marketplace we’ve listed thus far will more or less walk you through the minting process from start to finish.
-But they are not all created equal, especially in the case of Foundation and SuperRare as Foundation requires users to obtain an invitation to join the platform and SuperRare requires potential minters to go through an application process that has a waitlist usually a few months long.
+But they are not all created equal, especially in the case of Foundation and SuperRare — as Foundation requires users to obtain an invitation to join the platform and SuperRare requires potential minters to go through an application process with a waitlist typically a few months long.

-And do be prepared, minting comes with an initial cost.
+Minting comes with an initial cost, so be prepared for that.
 Most of the time, you’ll only need to pay a gas fee (transaction fee) to mint, but sometimes marketplaces will tack on extra costs.
 And if the costs aren’t apparent initially, you may still be paying fees down the line.

 - OpenSea: No minting fee, just pay gas.
-Takes 2.5% of every final sale price.
+Takes 2.5 percent of every final sale price.

 - Rarible: No minting fee, no gas fee.
-Takes 2.5% of every final sale price.
+Takes 2.5 percent of every final sale price.

 - SuperRare: No minting fee, just pay gas.
-Takes 3% of every final sale price.
+Takes 3 percent of every final sale price.

 - Foundation: No minting fee, just pay gas.
-Takes 15% of final sale prices
+Takes 15 percent of final sale prices

 - Zora: Zero fee platform, just pay gas.
 No commission on sales.